GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

-# Create a Language Understanding Application
+# Create a Language Understanding App

 The Language Understanding service enables you to define an app that encapsulates a language model that applications can use to interpret natural language input from users,  predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.